Global19-atlassian-net/BindingCalculator/README.md

-SamplePrepCalculator
+BindingCalculator (aka SamplePrepCalculator)
 ====================

-This folder contains a version of the sample preparation calculator used with the PacBio RS and PacBio RS II sequencers.
+This folder contains a version of the binding calculator used with the PacBio RS and PacBio RS II sequencers.
 It is used to calculate binding and annealing reactions and to prepare DNA samples for use in these sequencers.